PySide6 QTreeView Example

 58

-# The QTreeView class provides a default model/view
+# The QTreeView class provides an

 # implementation of a tree view.

-# For the model I'm using QFileSystemModel
+# For the model we are using QFileSystemModel

 # provided by Qt so no need for subclassing.